 Create a policy for how new libraries, databases etc are added to this environment.
 If there are specific licenses that aren't allowed, document them now to prevent building them in as foundational dependencies in your app.

 Make sure your environment is documented, versioned, and reproducible.
 You will likely want to use some container technology (like Docker) to get these reproducible build environments; this may also help with the deployment story.
 Your ideal state is "run this one-liner to install Docker, then use this one-liner to bootstrap everything in Docker."
 Test this on a new machine, repeatedly if necessary: ideally anyone should be able to copy paste a script on a machine out of the box and have a working dev environment.
 To develop these setup scripts, I recommend creating a VM, and snapshotting it so you can restore it to a clean "just before my setup script" state.

-Create a seed file to prepopulate any data needed to boot the app.
+Create a seed file to prepopulate any database data needed to boot the app.
 Check this into source control and reference it from your setup steps.

 Consider what IDEs will be supported.
 You might want to check in configuration files for those IDEs to enforce certain norms (e.g., tabs vs spaces, semicolon policy, etc).
 Set up linters configuration, document what licenses are needed, and check this into the readme.

 Consider starting on a cloud IDE like Github Codespaces, AWS Cloud9, or Google Code Cloud.
 A cloud IDE will save you hours of toil and debugging broken setups, "works on my machine" problems, and general reproducibility issues.
-Unfortunately there are still many use cases where the limitations of cloud IDEs prevent widespread adoption (applications that depend heavily on subdomains comes to mind).
+Unfortunately there are still many use cases where the limitations of cloud IDEs prevent widespread adoption (applications that depend heavily on subdomains come to mind).